Child's Play (1954 film): Production

 Don Sharp had been in hospital for nearly two years with tuberculosis.
 When he came out, executives at Group 3 Films invited him to see if he had any ideas for a film and he pitched them Child's Play.
 He said Group 3's practice was to team an experienced producer with an inexperienced director so Herbert Mason was teamed with Margaret Thomson.
 Sharp called it "a good little picture" and he would work with Group 3 on several more occasions.

 Critical reception

 The Monthly Film Bulletin wrote: "An engaging fantasy, done with good humour and a freshness that atones for the roughness of some of the edges.
 One could, perhaps, have wished a little more satire and a little less obvious farce; but the film is likeable, and will be enjoyed by adults as well as children."

+Picturegoer wrote: "Director Margaret Thomson gets child performances that are touchingly real and diabolically funny.
+It's the child's world of make-believe that pokes sly fun at the adult world of hard fact.
+Mona Washbourne, as a fun-loving shopkeeper, Peter Martyn as a harassed policeman, and Dorothy Alison a bewildered mother, pitch in for the grown-ups with equal skill."

+The Daily Film Renter wrote: "Carefree fun and games making hearty appeal to the youngsters.
+Group 3 pokes gentle fun at the atom bomb in this pleasantly characterised little comedy. ...
+The prevailing gaiety is a matter of unrestrained youthful high spirits, unabashed tiltings with the village policeman, and adolescent frolics with the prim owner of the local sweet shop."